mvd81/docker-ports/README.md

         'redis' => ['redis']
     ],
 ```
-The array keys are the service names in the HTML table, the array values are the services key to search for.
+The array keys are the service names in the HTML table, the array values are the services key to search for in the `docker-compose.json` files.

 ![](src/assets/screenshot_services.jpg)